PrismarineJS/auto-sheep/README.md

-# auto-squid
+# auto-sheep

 ./install.sh

 then add in a cron ./update.sh

-Auto-update flying-squid without githook
+Auto-update dazed-sheep without githook